lexuszhi1990/lexuszhi1990.github.io/source/_drafts/2018-03-09-docker-basic-usage.md

 ### docker rm

+We can review the containers on your system with `docker ps`.
+Adding the `-a` flag will show all containers.
+When you're sure you want to delete them, you can add the `-q` flag to supply the IDs to the docker stop and docker rm commands:

 List all exited containers: `docker ps -aq -f status=exited` and remove all exited containers: `docker ps -aq -f status=exited | xargs docker rm`

 Remove stopped containers: `docker ps -aq --no-trunc | xargs docker rm`